rackerlabs/support-how-to/content/account-management/viewing-and-editing-user-information-for-your-account.md

 Use the **My Profile & Settings** page to view your primary contact information, view or edit your security settings, and view your account and product permissions.

-Use the **Security Settings** section to change your password, enable or disable multi-factor authentication, configure a secret question, and view your API key.
+Use the **Security Settings** section to change your password, enable or disable multi-factor authentication, and view your API key.

 ### Account Settings page